 If you happen to have a fox that is desirable such as a specialty car (see my list below or even now a clean coupe (notchback) then supply and demand is the name of the game.
-I am not going to in through the “ins and outs” of buying a used car but rather share with you what I believe are the most important things to look for when looking to buy a Foxbody in 2020 (yep, up to 40 years later).
+I am not going to in through the “ins and outs” of buying a used car but rather share with you what I believe are the most important things to look for when looking at Buying a Foxbody Mustang in 2020 (yep, up to 40 years later).

 - Do you want Modified or Stock?
 The most important question off the top is you need to know what you want!
 Do you want something you can mod and enjoy driving it, a trailer queen or a time capsule?
 This is probably the most important question before starting your search!
 Weekend cruiser or drag racer?
 Plenty of chopped up drag Cars out there so please don’t chop up a clean body and strip it down to try and make a race car.
 You can easily find another body or shell that has been maybe repaired, not in the best of shape to beat the sh*t out of at the track.

 - Looking for a Rare Foxbody?
 If you are in this category then you already know what you’re looking for.
 How about a 93 convertible feature car, Saleen, DECH, ASC Maclaren, 1993 Cobra or 1979 pace car?
 There are a number of rare Foxbodies that low numbers were produced over the years.
 Perhaps that rare Mexican Foxbody, 4-eye T-Top or 1980 Cobra?
 There are many out there and if one of these cars is your target market then you’re probably willing to go above and beyond the following list and pay for what you want!
 Just depends if you’re looking for a low-mile original or perhaps a restoration project in which you may want to put a few of your own touches on since you’re saving a Fox!